 About 10% of the population of Central Asia lives in the mountain regions.
 Growth of the human population in the region is extremely high and exceeds the rate of such growth in Europe by 2-3 times.
 As a consequence of an unfavorable economic situation in many mountain regions and escalating poverty the migration of inhabitants of mountain villages to towns and cities on the plains is observed.
 The human population of the mountain regions in Republic comes across many problems connected with survival in the period of the economy in transition, for example, such as remoteness, fragility of environmental resources, complicated climatic conditions.
 In the mountain regions the economic activity is limited.
 The growth of human population leads to the increase of permanent influence on the vulnerable ecosystems of high-mountains.
-The average family in a typical mountain village consists of 6-8 persons.
-The majority of people have a low subsistence wage.
-Besides that, in the mountain villages the level of unemployment is much higher than in the plains regions, especially among young people, therefore many villagers survive by exploiting natural resources and wildlife, first of all, collecting fire-wood, different kind of plants (medical, food, decorative - mostly for selling) and hunting and capture of wild animals.
+The average family in a typical mountain villages the level of unemployment is much higher than in the plains regions, especially among young people, therefore many villagers survive by exploiting natural resources and wildlife, first of all, collecting fire-wood, different kind of plants (medical, food, decorative - mostly for selling) and hunting and capture of wild animals.